SteveBeeblebrox/SHML/README.md

 ## Known Issues
 1. Bullet points do not nest
 2. Bullet points are not properly detected and can occur midway into a line
+3. Code blocks do not support language tags
 <!--
 ## Syntax
 SHML is composed of two main types of styling: inline and sections.
 All sections must be on their own line.
 Inline formatting can be applied to any part of a section.